 Continue to write articles and pieces to be published under your own name in order to have examples of your own work to show to potential clients.
 Every writer needs a good portfolio as effective marketing.

 Becoming an effective ghostwriter is about being able to make your clients happy.
 If you’re writing for a magazine, website or blog, make sure you understand the required style so that your work matches their writing style.

 While some clients might encourage your artistic flair to be in your work, most want you to write to their specs and ideas.

 Always meet your deadlines.
 If you can’t meet them, communicate with the client that you need an extension before the deadline.
 You are building a reputation, so being reliable is very important.

 Communication is the key to being reliable.
 Ghostwriting generally comes with firm deadlines, so it’s best to get into the mindset of making sure you can meet them when you agree to a job.

-The majority of ghostwriting jobs are conducted over the Internet, so having a reliable computer, Internet connection and securing your sensitive data and devices, is important if you are planning on a ghostwriting career.
+The majority of ghostwriting jobs are conducted over the Internet, so having a reliable computer and an Internet connection is important if you are planning on a ghostwriting career.